The Privacy Ledger

 |---|---|---|---|---|

-| BYOK (OpenAI or Anthropic) | Opt-in | OpenAI or Anthropic under your API key | Transcribed commands (text).
+| BYOK (OpenAI, Anthropic, Google, or OpenAI-compatible) | Opt-in | The provider you choose, under your API key | Transcribed commands and relevant prompt context.
 Never raw audio. | Remove API key in Settings |

-| Managed Viola subscription (ChatGPT / Codex routing) | Opt-in (paid plans) | OpenAI's ChatGPT backend under Viola's managed account | Transcribed commands (text).
+| Viola-managed OpenAI API access | Default after sign-in | OpenAI's API, accessed through Viola's managed OpenAI API account | Transcribed commands and relevant prompt context.
 Token counts go to Viola's billing system for spend caps (metric only, not content). | Switch to BYOK or Local in Settings |

 | Local LLM (Ollama, etc.) | Local | A model running on your own hardware | Nothing. | N/A (opt-in to use) |